 For the Academy, his teachings will concentrate on developing both the artist’s technique and the powers of their imagination.
 “The imagination plays a very important role and, if you don’t limit yourself, it has no boundaries.
 The imagination gives us wings, and helps us to fly through worlds that are much broader and multidimensional than the world we see with the outer eye.”

 Vera Atlantia participated twice in the Visions in the Mischtechnik Seminar in Italy, where she met Professor Ernst Fuchs and the artists who subsequently formed The Visionary Guild.
 These encounters led to deep and transformative friendships which further contributed to her artistic development.
-Since the summer of 2013, Vera Atlantia has led Intensives at our Academy (In Quest of the Inner Image, Spark in the Void) as well as the regular Seelenmaler (Soul Painter) Workshops, which emphasize art-making as a tool for self-inquiry and discovery.
-As a teacher, she often guides her students on Vision Journeys while emphasizing the creative potential of art for self-transformation.
+In 2013 she was invited to work as an art teacher at the Vienna Academy of Visionary Art where she is now an integral part of the Visionary Guild, a collective of several international teachers.

 Detailed, precise, with a fine line and accomplished hand, Laurence Caruana brings a classical approach to his painting, which abounds nevertheless with fantastic, dream-like and visionary imagery.
 As principle instructor at the Academy, he brings many of these same qualities to his teaching, urging the student to explore both the technical and imaginative aspects of creation.